Connecting External Tools to Sagewai

 print(chunk.choices[0].delta.content, end="")

-For deeper integration, use the Sagewai MCP server which exposes agents as tools rather than chat models.
-This allows Claude Code to invoke specific Sagewai agents as part of its tool-calling workflow.
+For deeper integration, use the MCP server to expose agents as tools rather than chat models.
+Claude Code and Cursor can then invoke specific agents as part of their tool-calling flow.

 from sagewai.mcp.server import McpServer